skbidisigma1/Note-Block-Maestro/JOURNAL.md

 - 600‑pc M3 nylon standoffs in case I don't have any lying around
 - Premium soldering kit in case I don't have one somewhere
 - Official Pi 5 Active Cooler
-- Either 3d-printing filament or plywood for the container.
+- Either 3D printing filament or plywood for the container.
 I really hope to be able to 3d-print this, but we'll see
 - Screws and nuts, which I almost certainly have lying around
 - Possibly Pololu's power switch for smart shutdown, but only if I have the money to spare